Hashtag Web3 Logo

 Introduction: The Unexpected Web3 Icon

-This guide explores Snoop Dogg's journey into Web3, from his early adoption of NFTs under the pseudonym "Cozomo de' Medici" to his ambitious plans to transform the iconic Death Row Records into the first major "NFT label."
+This article outlines Snoop Dogg's journey into Web3, tracing his early adoption of NFTs under the pseudonym "Cozomo de' Medici" to his ambitious plans for transforming Death Row Records into a major "NFT label."

 From Hip-Hop Legend to NFT King